ytakefuji/counting-for-entomologists/README.md

 Overlapped objects can be counted as one object.

-This repository shows how to use a Python program (pillbug_count.py) for novice users to automatically calculate the number of dead bugs or the number of insect corpses on a plane for entomologists.
+This repository shows how to use a Python program (pillbug_count.py) for novice users to automatically count the number of dead bugs or the number of insect corpses on a plane for entomologists.

 In order to run pillbug_count.py, you should see the following repository